MoreiraJorge/projeto-sds3/README.md

 <br>

 > ### Note
-> As a Spring backend project
+> As a Spring backend project, there are no pages and you will see a fallback page.
+>
-> you can make some API calls on these routes :
+> You can make some API calls on these routes :
 > - /sellers
 > - /sales?page=0&size=10&sort=date,desc
 > - /sales/amount-by-seller